robenkleene/design-references/after-effects/tutorials/after-effects-displaced-wave.md

 4. Set the blend mode of `Circle 1` and `Circle 2` to `Screen`
 5. Add an `Adjustment Layer` (`⌥⌘Y`), and add a `Stylize > Glow` effect to it
 6. Under `Adjustment Layer 1 > Effect Controls > Glow`, set `Glow Threshold: 71` and `Glow Radius: 59`
-7. To add some contrasting color, set `Circle 1 > Effect Controls > Beam > Outside Color` to a yellow
+7. To add some contrasting color, set `Circle 1 > Effect Controls > Beam > Outside Color` to a yellow:wq